Navid200/xDrip/docs/Nightscout/NS_Variables.md

 If you haven't done anything destructive, your Nightscout will keep going.

 If anything breaks, you can re-run [installation](./NS_Install).
-When you attempt to rerun the install, you will be offered the following teo options:
+When you attempt to rerun the install, you will be offered the following two options:
 1- Attempt to reinstall this existing certificate
 2- Renew & replace the cert (limit ~5 per 7 days)